-If you’ve been trying to get into your local bookstore to do an event but haven’t gotten much traction, definitely consider doing a library event.
+If you’ve been trying to get into your local bookstore or other retail venue to do an event but haven’t gotten much traction, definitely consider doing a library event.

 And if you have something special to offer, like book club questions, or a workshop, or your topic can produce a potentially valuable Q&A opportunity, getting your books into libraries gets easier.
 Because you’re bringing extended value to their patrons.

 5. Keep pushing for reviews.

 Most libraries consider review sources for their selections as well.

 Submitting your book to the following publications for review could potentially make you a better prospect: Library Journal, Publishers Weekly, Booklist, and Kirkus Reviews.

 These publications are largely read by libraries and often librarians will buy based on a good review in one of these publications.

 You don’t need to get reviews in all of them (though wouldn’t that be great?) – getting a review in one of them can dramatically increase your street cred.